-- A4.2 A board that did not start, did not finish, retired, penalized under rule 29 or was disqualified shall be scored points for the finishing place equal to the total number of boards entered in that final including the upper finals or in a heat of an elimination. - A4.3 When a heat cannot be completed, the points for the unscored places shall be added together and divided by the number of places in that heat.
+- A4.2 A board that did not start, did not finish, retired, was penalized under rule 29 or was disqualified shall be scored points for the finishing place equal to the total number of boards entered in that final including the upper finals. - A4.3 When a heat cannot be completed, the points for the unscored places shall be added together and divided by the number of places in that heat.
 The resulting number of points, to the nearest tenth of a point (0.05 to be rounded upward), shall be given to each board entered in the heat.